Germany–Kosovo relations: Military

 Germany participated in the 1999 NATO bombing of Yugoslavia, which resulted in a UN administration of Kosovo and then to eventual independence.
 Germany currently has 2,350 troops serving in Kosovo as peacekeepers in the NATO led Kosovo Force.
 Originally there were 8,500 German troops in KFOR.
 Klaus Reinhardt was the 2nd KFOR Commander from 8 October 1999 until 18 April 2000.
 Holger Kammerhoff was the 8th KFOR Commander from 3 October 2003 until 1 September 2004.
 Roland Kather was the 11th KFOR Commander from 1 September 2006 until 31 August 2007.

 Germany sent 600 Soldiers to serve as Peacekeepers in EULEX; an EU Police, Civilian and Law Mission in Kosovo.

+Germany also takes part in international missions in Kosovo.
+Right now, the German troops in KFOR represent the largest overseas deployment of the German military.
+German police officers, judges, public prosecutors, and civilian experts involved in the UN mission UNMIK, the EU rule of law mission EULEX, and the OSCE mission OMIK have helped to strengthen the good relations between the two countries even more.
+The KFOR (Kosovo Force) operation aims to bring political stability to Kosovo and provide military support for peace efforts.
+Stability in Kosovo is important not just for the region but also for German and European security policies.
+The Russian attack on Ukraine has made this mission even more necessary.

+German soldiers are helping to maintain public order as part of NATO.
+They are involved in various areas to support the democratic stabilization of the country, with the goal of establishing long-term security and peace in the region.
+While the security situation in Kosovo is mostly calm and stable, there's still a risk of conflict, especially in the northern part of the country near the border with Serbia.

+The German government's continued participation in KFOR shows its commitment to peace and security in the region.
+Up to 400 German soldiers may be deployed to help maintain public order and security, coordinate international humanitarian aid, and assist in developing the Kosovo Security Force (KSF) as a democratic national security organization.
+Even outside of military efforts, Germany is working at the EU level to help normalize relations between Serbia and Kosovo.